 The lecture/lab schedule is subject to change, but all material will still be covered in a similar order.
-Any changes to the schedule will be announced in class and/or posted on Brightspace and/or communicated via e-mail.
+Any changes to the schedule will be announced in class and/or posted on BrightSpace and/or communicated via e-mail.
 The following outline is by the week and is based on your textbook.

-- 1. Chapter 1: Introduction to Pharmacology

-- Chapter 2: Methods and Routes of Administration

-- 2. Chapter 3: Math

-- Chapter 4: Pharmacy Management

-- 3. Chapter 5: Nervous System Drugs

-- 4. Chapter 6: Cardiovascular Drugs

-- 5. Chapter 7: Anti-inflammatory Medications and Pain Relief

-- 6. Chapter 8: Gastrointestinal and Urinary Drugs

-- 7. Chapter 9: Fluid Therapy

-- 8. Chapter 10: Antimicrobials and Antibiotics

-- 9. Chapter 11: Chemotherapeutics and Immune System Drugs

-- 10. Chapter 12: Endocrine Drugs

-- 11. Chapter 13: Respiratory System Drugs

-- 12. Chapter 14: Ophthalmic and Otic Medications

-- 13. Chapter 15: Topical Therapies

-- 14. Chapter 16: Emergency Drugs

-- 15. Chapter 17: Vitamins and Supplements
+- 1. Chapter 1: Veterinary Pharmacology and the Veterinary Technician - 2.
+Chapter 2: Pharmacy Procedures and Dosage Calculatins - 3.
+Chapter 3: Pharmacokinetics and Pharmacodynamics - 4.
+Chapter 4: Drugs Affecting the Gastrointestinal Tract - 5.
+Chapter 5: Drugs Affecting the Cardiovascular System - 6.
+Chapter 6: Drugs Affecting the Respiratory System - 7.
+Chapter 7: Drugs Affecting the Endocrine System - 8.
+Chapter 8: Drugs Affecting the Nervous System - 9.
+Chapter 9: Drugs Affecting the Nervous System - 10.
+Chapter 10: Antimicrobials - 11.
+Chapter 11: Disinfectants and Antiseptics - 12.
+Chapter 12: Antiparasitics - 13.
+Chapter 13: Antiinflammatory Drugs - 14.
+Chapter 13: Antiinflammatory Drugs - 15.
+Review week